View across Matcha Mountain in Taiwan.

 3-4hrs

 Today’s adventure is all about getting off the beaten path – literally.
 Expect an adrenaline-filled day as you go 'river tracing' – similar to canyoning, it's one of Taiwan’s most exhilarating outdoor activities which combines hiking, climbing, and swimming as you scramble your way upstream through a lush, jungle-framed river valley.
 Led by experienced local guides, you’ll gear up and follow Mulberry Creek into a world of waterfalls, cool rock pools, and untouched nature that only a few travellers get to see.
 After a safety briefing, gear up with your suit, helmets, life jackets, and river shoes before hitting the water.
 Navigating your way upstream requires some agility and stamina, but is achievable with just the right balance of adrenaline and fun.
-A simple riverside lunch is provided mid-adventure (bring a few extra snack if you tend to get hungry), and afterwards, you’ll dry off and head back to your hotel in Taitung, no doubt ready to drop after a tiring but truly unforgettable day.
+A simple riverside lunch is provided mid-adventure (bring a few extra snacks if you tend to get hungry), and afterwards, you’ll dry off and head back to your hotel in Taitung, no doubt ready to drop after a tiring but truly unforgettable day.

 Day 9